On Busemann--Hausdorff densities of dimension two and of codimension two, with an application to Plateau Problem: Introduction

 \begin{theorem} In the space $X$, there is no linear contraction of the Hausdorff measure $\mathcal H^2_{\|\ldots\|}$ onto the two dimensional plane $\mathrm{span}(e_1,e_2)$. \end{theorem}

-\begin{rem} Of course, a similar result holds if the space $\ell_1^4$ is replaced by a general space $\ell_1^n$ with $n\geq 4$, however, based on Theorem~\ref{one}, we derive, for all $n\geq 4$ easier examples of $n$ dimensional normed vector space, in which the density $\phi_{2,BH}$ is not totally convex, see Appendix. \end{rem}
+\begin{rem} As we have already mentioned, in~\cite{busemann2}, the authors constructed a density that is extendibly convex, but fails to be totally convex.
+This density belongs to a class of so-called quadratic densities.
+However, in the very same paper~\cite{busemann2}, the authors formulate that if a $BH$ density of some Minkowski space is quadratic, then the space is Euclidean.
+So, their counterexample does not cover the result of our Theorem~\ref{one}. \end{rem}

-\begin{rem} Obviously, the space $\ell_1^4$ is neither uniformly smooth, nor uniformly convex space.
-However, we can always approximate $\ell_1^4$ by such a regular space, according to Lemma 2.3.2 in~\cite{her}.
-This will yield a uniformly smooth and uniformly convex finite dimensional normed vector space with non totally convex two dimensional $BH$ density. \end{rem}
+Obviously, the space $X$ is neither uniformly smooth, nor uniformly convex.
+Nevertheless, we can always approximate $X$ by such a regular space, according to Lemma 2.3.2 in~\cite{her}.
+This yields uniformly smooth and uniformly convex finite dimensional normed vector spaces with non-totally convex two dimensional $BH$ densities.

+Of course, a similar result to that of our Theorem~\ref{one} holds if in the construction of the space $X$, the four dimensional cross-polytope is replaced by an $n$ dimensional one with any $n\geq 4$.
+However, based on Theorem~\ref{one}, we prefer to derive for all $n\geq 4$ easier examples of $n$ dimensional normed vector spaces, in which the density $\phi_{2,BH}$ is not totally convex.
+These examples are based on the Cartesian product of certain spaces.
+We shall comment on these examples once again in the last remark of this paper.

-\begin{rem} Proposition~\ref{alvar} indicates that the larger $n$, the harder is to construct an example of a totally convex but not extendibly convex two dimensional density.
-This justifies our choice to concentrate on the case $n=4$ and to prove the lack of total convexity even in this case. \end{rem}
+The restriction on the dimension $n\geq 4$ is dictated on the one hand by the fact that if the dimension of the ambient space less than or equal to three, then by the already discussed all $BH$ densities are totally convex.
+On the other hand, Proposition~\ref{alvar} indicates that the larger $n$, the harder it is to construct an example of a totally convex but not extendibly convex two dimensional density.
+This, together with the discussion in the last paragraph justifies our choice to concentrate on the case $n=4$ and to prove the lack of total convexity even in this case.

+In order to get some intuition of the proof of Theorem~\ref{one}, we describe it here briefly.
+We give ourselves a linear mapping in $X$ which we assume to be an area contraction onto the plane $\mathrm{span}(e_1,e_2)$.
+Since it is a linear projection, it has a matrix relative to the fixed orthonormal base of a very particular form depending only on certain four real coefficients ($a$,$b$,$c$ and $d$).
+We want to show firstly that the only possibility is that it is the orthogonal linear projection, that is to say that all four coefficients are zero.
+Secondly, we will show that this orthogonal linear projection itself is not a contraction.
+This is the aim of the proof: we will have found a standardized space and a plane on which there is no linear contraction.